- Five engines originally available to choose from

 - Audi Drive Select to flick between drive modes

 Each option has its advantages and in the main they’re all refined and perfectly fit for purpose – exactly what you’d expect from Audi.
+As of late 2019, however, the line-up has been slimmed down ahead of the car's facelift in early 2020, while the engines received some name changes in 2019, too.

 This engine is capable of powering the A5 from 0-62mph in 8.3 seconds and onto a top speed of 145mph, but if you opt for this engine with Quattro all-wheel drive, the 0-62mph sprint drops to 7.8 seconds.